Ekroop5000/ekroops-task-management-tool-project/README.md

 ## Features

 ### Authentication:
-- **Sign-Up**: New users can create an account using their email, username, and password.
+- **Sign Up**: New users can create an account using their email, username, and password.
 - **Login**: Existing users can log in using their username and password.

 ### Task Management: